anaseto/gruid/README.md

 roguelikes.
 You will find implementations of the A\* algorithm, as well as Dijkstra, breadth first, and connected components maps computations.

-The **tcell**, **js**, and **sdl** packages in the `drivers/` sub-directory provide specific rendering and input implementations satisfying gruid's package Driver interface.
+The **tcell**, **js**, and **sdl** packages in the [drivers sub-directory](drivers/) provide specific rendering and input implementations satisfying gruid's package Driver interface.
 See the README.md files in their respective folders for specific build and deployment instructions. *Note that until lazy module loading comes (hopefully with Go 1.16), unless you manually remove the sdl dependency, you will probably need to install SDL2 even if you only want to use tcell for the terminal.*